Powerful HBO documentary Baby God introduces the children born of a fertility doctor's chilling crime

 "People who don't share DNA with their parents, and don't know they don't share DNA with their parents, may feel that they're not just different but somehow wrong," Gulko says.
 He recalls feeling out of sync growing up as a socially awkward child of the extroverted, socially adept man he thought was his father.

-It's one of many poignant observations made in Baby God, which airs on HBO and HBO Max on Wednesday, Dec.
-2, and streams starting the next day.
+It's one of many poignant observations made in Baby God, streaming now.
 The film follows several of Fortier's offspring as they grapple with new information about their origins, the scope of Fortier's misdeeds (including the alleged sexual abuse of at least one stepdaughter) and the impact his actions -- and genes -- have had on their identities.

 "I know there's got to be some influence from his genetics in me.
 I just want to know what that is," says Wendi Babst, a retired police detective who once worked on major crimes.
 She discovered the family secret after taking up genealogy as a hobby and now is pondering having surgery to change her nose, which reminds her all too painfully of Fortier's.